 The curriculum is rooted in the Jesuit philosophy of cura personalis, care for the whole person.

-Two courses from the Academic Certificate may be applied to the M.S. in Biomedical Sciences degree.
+Coursework is taken alongside M.S in Biomedical Science students.
+Two course from the Academic Certificate program may be applied to the M.S. in Biomedical Science degree.

 The beautiful campus is located between vibrant Denver and the Rocky Mountains